Konami33/k3s-deployment/README.md

 2. After successful completion of the workflows, we can SSH into the Git-runner instance

 - Open an Ubuntu terminal

+- Convert the private key into a pem file.

 - Run the following command to SSH into the Git-runner instance